rdcoletta/genomic_prediction_svs/README.md

 done

 #  plot LD distribution to confirm LD between QTL and predictors
+module load R/3.6.0
 for REP in {1..10}; do
   for POP in {1..3}; do
-    for QTN in 10 100; do
+    for QTN in 100; do
-      for VAR in SNP SV; do
+      for VAR in SNP SV both; do
         Rscript scripts/distribution_ld-downsample_qtn-pred.R \
                 analysis/ld_downsample/pred_low/rep${REP}/${QTN}-QTNs_from_${VAR}/pop${POP}/qtn-pred.filtered.ld \
                 analysis/ld_downsample/pred_moderate/rep${REP}/${QTN}-QTNs_from_${VAR}/pop${POP}/qtn-pred.filtered.ld \